arpehem/BTT-SKR3-EZ-STM32H723-Marlin-2.1.x/README.md

 You will need to download the Marlin bugfix 2.1.x package.

-Platform.ini goes in the main marlin folder(Marlin-bugfix-2.1.x), Config, Configuration.h and Configuration_adv.h go in the marlin sub folder (Marlin).
+Platform.ini goes in the main marlin folder(Marlin-bugfix-2.1.x), Config, Configuration.h and Configuration_adv.h go in the marlin sub folder (Marlin-bugfix-2.1.x/Marlin).

 Use VS code with the Marlin autobuild plugin and your printer should be good to go!